 Click here for a great selection of Amazon.com books about Paul Revere.

 Facts about Paul Revere's Early Years

-Paul Revere had made a name for himself as a skilled artisan by the 1760s.
-He sold his work, particularly his tea sets and his silverware, to upper class citizens
+- Paul Revere had made a name for himself as a skilled artisan by the 1760s.
+He sold his work, particularly his tea sets and his silverware, to upper class citizens and other artisans.

 Paul Revere Basic Facts